TheJacksonLaboratory/zarrdataset/docs/source/examples/advanced_masked_datasets_example.md

   name: python3
 ---

-# Custom masks for sampling with MaskedZarrDataset
+# Custom masks for sampling specific regions from images with ZarrDataset

 ```{code-cell} ipython3
 import zarrdataset as zds